SchoolOfCode/w9_backend-project-conor-lee-yasar-carlos/plan/plan.md

   - Create the database tables ✅
   - Populate the database with dummy data ✅

-## Update models to use SQL queries and communicate with DB
+## Update models to use SQL queries

+---

 - import query setup with pool
 - GET request to get all the days in said week for said user with SQL

+## Testing the api

+---

+- Smoke test GET request returns the right data structure ✅

+## STRETCH GOALS

+---

+_Add POST, DELETE and PATCH_

 - POST request to create task comment for said week, day and user with SQL

-## STRETCH GOALS IF WE HAVE TIME

-_Add DELETE and PATCH_

 - PATCH request to update task comment for said week, day and user with SQL
 - PATCH request to update the task metadata for said task and user with SQL
 - PATCH request to update the resouces metadata for said resource and user with SQL